• Skip to main content

 It ended up being one of the best trips I’ve ever taken, despite this happening:

-…and Ben Fiddich was one of the absolute highlights on an epic trip.
+…and Benfiddich was one of the absolute highlights on an epic trip.

 My friends knew about my bar quest, and fortunately were also the purveyors of fine spirits and cocktails, so they weren’t put off when I told them we had 6 bars I wanted to visit in the two nights we had in Tokyo.

-Night one was a druken stumble through Bar High Five, Bar Orchard Ginza, a random bar on the 7th floor of a random building that was not what we were expecting, Mori Bar, and Star Bar.
+Night one was a drunken stumble through Bar High Five, Bar Orchard Ginza, a random bar on the 7th floor of a random building that was not what we were expecting, Mori Bar, and Star Bar.

-The next night was an epic-ly disappointing old fashioned at New York Bar at the top of the Park Hyatt (which I’ll revisit in another post, as my second experience there was even worse), followed by close to three hours of phenomenal drinking at Ben Fiddich.
+The next night was an epic-ly disappointing old fashioned at New York Bar at the top of the Park Hyatt (which I’ll revisit in another post, as my second experience there was even worse), followed by close to three hours of phenomenal drinking at Benfiddich.

 We walked over from the Park Hyatt, and probably spent 20 minutes walking in circles trying to find it.